 Best Laser Treatments for Acne

-Are You a Candidate for Laser Acne Removal?
+Are You a Candidate for Laser Acne Treatment?

-It’s also important to notify your dermatologist if you’re prone to getting cold sores around your mouth, as some laser procedures used for acne, such as skin resurfacing, can trigger them for those at risk.
+It’s also important to notify your dermatologist if you’re prone to cold sores as laser procedures are known to trigger them.

 How Much Does a Laser Treatment for Acne Cost?

 There are a number of factors that influence the price of laser treatments including the severity of acne, number of treatments required, geographic location and the experience level of your provider.

-With the above all taken into consideration, the average cost of laser treatments for acne in the United States ranges from approximately $1200 to $2000.
-The type of laser used typically doesn’t significantly affect the price of treatment.
-For example, treatments with the ND:YAG laser run between $300–$600 per session, which is consistent with the cost of other lasers used for acne and acne scarring.
+With that being said, the average cost of laser treatments for acne ranges from approximately $1,200 to $2,000.
+The type of laser used typically doesn’t affect the price of treatment.
+For example, treatments with the ND:YAG laser cost between $300–$600 per session, which is consistent with the cost of other lasers used for acne.